 Wire shaft swabs are most commonly found in healthcare environments.
 The diameter of the shaft can be designed to be much smaller than that of wood, plastic, or paper.
 For situations in which a standard swab would be too large, the fine-diameter wire shaft swabs come in handy.

 Aluminum is commonly used in swab shafts due to its malleability.
 In medical situations where cells must be collected from sensitive areas like the ear, nose, throat, or other sensitive areas, the flexible, small shafts are useful for ensuring patient comfort.
 Additionally, these applicators fit well into transport tubes to make examination and lab testing seamless and hassle-free.

 Wire shafts are more flexible than other materials, so be sure to take that into consideration when choosing the right type for your needs.
 Additionally, they should not be used in any environments where conductivity might pose a risk.

-- In what type of industry/environment will you be using the swabs?
+- In what type of industry or environment will you be using the swabs?

-- Will you be collecting cells from a person, and if so, is there a chance you’ll be retrieving them from a potentially sensitive area?
+- Will you be collecting cells from a person?
+If so, from a sensitive area?

-- Where will the specimens be sampled – onsite or at a lab elsewhere?
+- Are specimens sampled onsite or at a lab elsewhere?

-- Do you need to worry about dust?
+- Do you need to worry about dust or contaminates?

 - How durable do you need the applicators to be?

 No matter your unique needs, there’s a swab out there for you!
-Just visit Harmonycr.com to find the right swab for the job, or give one of our supply specialist a call and we’ll help you find the right swab for your needs.
+Visit us at Harmonycr.com to find the right swab for the job.
+Or give one of our supply specialist a call and we’ll help you find the right swab for your needs.